Q: What information do I need to enroll in Medicare online?

 Deciding on Medicare’s Part A and B

 Now here comes the slightly tricky part.
-When you sign up for Medicare, you’ll need to decide whether to enroll in Part A only, which pays for hospital care, or Parts A and B in order to also have coverage for outpatient and physician services.
-Part B covers things like office visits, preventive care, and lab work, but it also covers services such as chemotherapy, radiation, and kidney dialysis..
+When you sign up for Medicare, you’ll need to decide whether to enroll in Part A only, which pays for hospital care, or Parts A and B so that you’ll also have coverage for outpatient and physician services.
+Part B covers things like office visits, preventive care, and lab work, but it also covers services such as chemotherapy, radiation, and kidney dialysis.

-You’ll pay a premium to enroll in Part B, so if you’re still working and are covered by a group health plan through your employer, it often pays to sign up for Part A alone, which doesn’t charge a premium.
+You’ll pay a premium to enroll in Part B, so if you’re still working and are covered by a group health plan through your employer, you might choose to sign up for Part A alone, which doesn’t charge a premium.
 To do so, however, you’ll need to provide the start date of your employment and the date your group healthcare coverage began.
 That may require some digging through records if you’ve been with your employer a long time.

 Keep in mind that if your spouse is the one employed with access to a group health plan, and you’re covered by that plan as well, you can still sign up for Part A alone yourself.
 But you’ll need your spouse’s employment and coverage start date to complete your application.